 Pets at Biltmore Estate

 The grounds of Biltmore Estate are perfect for walking your pets, but please make sure to keep them securely leashed at all times.
-Naturally, pets are not allowed inside Biltmore House or other estate buildings such as the winery, restaurants, and shops.
+Naturally, pets are not allowed inside Biltmore House or other Estate buildings, such as the winery, restaurants and shops.

-Pet Friendly Shopping Center
+Pet-Friendly Shopping Center

 With the exception of hiking trails in the Great Smoky Mountains National Park, dogs are allowed on a leash on almost all trails in the national forests and Blue Ridge Parkway.
 This includes most all of the hikes and waterfalls we feature!
 Here are more details:

-In addition to being a great place for a dog to hang its head out the window and enjoy the fresh mountain air, dogs are allowed on the more than 100 varied trails throughout the Blue Ridge Parkway.
+Dogs on the Blue Ridge Parkway: In addition to being a great place for a dog to hang its head out the window and enjoy the fresh mountain air, dogs are allowed on the more than 100 varied trails throughout the Blue Ridge Parkway.
 Dogs and other pets must be on a leash or under physical restraint at all times while along the Parkway.

-You can take your dog on any of the hiking trails in the Pisgah National Forest and Nantahala National Forest, including to most waterfalls.
+Dogs on Hiking Trails in the National Forests: You can take your dog on any of the hiking trails in the Pisgah National Forest and Nantahala National Forest, including to most waterfalls.
 Be extra careful of letting your dogs get into the water of a rushing stream or waterfall!
 Dogs may not be left unattended, and they must be leashed and cleaned up after.
 Dogs are not allowed in buildings.
 The camping and tent areas also allow dogs.
 Read more about camping.

-Dogs are allowed in campgrounds, picnic areas, and along roads, but must be kept on a leash at all times.
-The leash must not exceed 6 feet in length.
+Dogs in the Great Smoky Mountains National Park: Dogs are allowed in campgrounds, picnic areas and along roads, but must be kept on a leash at all times.
+The leash must not exceed 6 ft. in length.
 Dogs are only allowed on two short walking paths—the Gatlinburg Trail and the Oconaluftee River Trail.
 Pets are not allowed on any other park trails.
 Pet excrement must be immediately collected by the pet handler and disposed of in a trash receptacle.
 Pets should not be left unattended in vehicles or RVs.
-Large national parks that have extensive backcountry areas as a rule do not allow dogs on trails.
+Large national parks that have extensive backcountry areas, as a rule, do not allow dogs on trails.
 Great Smoky Mountains National Park has prohibited dogs in the backcountry since the park was first established in the 1930s.
 The park prohibits dogs on hiking trails for several reasons:

 - Dogs can carry disease into the park's wildlife populations.

 - Dogs bark and disturb the quiet of the wilderness.
-Unfamiliar sights, sounds, and smells can disturb even the calmest, friendliest, and best-trained dog, causing them to behave unpredictably or bark excessively.
+Unfamiliar sights, sounds and smells can disturb even the calmest, friendliest and best-trained dog, causing them to behave unpredictably or bark excessively.

 - Pets may become prey for larger predators such as coyotes and bears.
 In addition, if your dog disturbs and enrages a bear, it may lead the angry bear directly to you.
 Dogs can also encounter insects that bite and transmit disease and plants that are poisonous or full of painful thorns and burrs.